neohaskell/NeoHaskell/README.md

 # Collaborate on Discord

-It's always better to hack with people, so why not joining the [Discord server](https://discord.gg/invite/wDj3UYzec8)?
+It's always better to hack with people, so why not join the [Discord server](https://discord.gg/invite/wDj3UYzec8)?